U.S. district court found Pensacola native guilty for Jan. 6 involvement at Capitol - NewsBreak

 "While filming, Defendant proclaimed to his audience, 'Patriots are going crazy.
 Let's get out there,'" the ruling document said.
 "Shortly after, and before the stairway line fell, (the Metropolitan Police Department) was, in Rivera's words, 'shooting pepper spray and stuff.'"

-Rivera faces up to three years of jailtime as two of his misdemeanors carry a maximum one year sentence and the other two carry maximums of six months, according to a U.S. Attorney's Office for the District of Columbia news release.
+Rivera faces up to three years in prison as two of his misdemeanors carry a maximum one-year sentence and the other two carry maximums of six months, according to a U.S. Attorney's Office for the District of Columbia news release.

 "The charges also carry potential financial penalties," the press release noted.
 "The Court will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors."

-According to court records, Rivera's sentencing is scheduled for Nov.
-3 at 11 a.m.
+According to court records, Rivera's sentencing is scheduled for 11 a.m.
+Nov.
+3.

 A second Pensacola native, 26-year-old Tristan Stevens, was also arrested in February 2021 and charged with: